 2.1 Selby District is situated in the County of North Yorkshire.
 It covers an area of 602 square kilometres and is situated to the south of the city of York.
-The district's population is 86,9001 and the principal settlements are Selby, Tadcaster and Sherburn-in-Elmet.
+The 2020 mid-year estimate for the district's population is 91,697 and the principal settlements are Selby, Tadcaster and Sherburn-in-Elmet.
 The council area is mainly rural in character and aspect with a dispersed settlement plan.
 There are 74 Parish Councils as well as various Parish and Community meetings.
 Selby in particular is of historical importance built as it is around Selby Abbey.
-As a consequence tourism and leisure are important industries.
+As consequence tourism and leisure are important industries.
 Detail of the district is shown in the map below.

-1 ONS Mid-Year Estimates 2018
+&lt;sup>1 ONS Mid-Year Estimates 2018